Get E-Book

 };

-After the handler runs, this.loaded flips to true.
-At that point, the module is done.
-Its exports are whatever module.exports was set to during evaluation.
+Once the handler returns, this.loaded flips to true.
+From the loader's point of view, the module is complete, and its exports are whatever module.exports points to after evaluation.

 Module._extensions['.json'] = function(module, filename) {